-You know your businesses is unique, and the data you collect is equally so.
+You know your business is unique, and the data you collect is equally so.
 You must select a tool that meets your specific analytics needs.
 You might need bespoke analytics set up and you know too well that a generic, one-size-fits-all solution won’t suffice.

 What Does a Data Analyst Do?

-You’re probably asking yourself what kind of an expert handles data analytics.
+You’re probably asking yourself what kind of expert handles data analytics.
 A data analyst does.
 But what exactly is their mandate?

 - Data analysts collect, systematically collates, interprets, and filters complex data to help different organisations and businesses.

 - Data scientists employ data analytics techniques and software to make swathes of disparate data useful for businesses facing a decision-making crunch.

 If you didn’t know, this is how organisations end up making informed decisions.
 They gain witty muscles to optimise campaigns, content, strategies and develop products that boost their brand recognition.

 Don’t be fooled into thinking that data analytics experts work with a magic wand.
 On top of the application they leverage, they come packed with superior skill sets.
 Their duties include:

 - Employing computerised models to extract core data meanings

 - Performing preliminary analysis to determine data quality